mpourmpoulis/PythonVoiceCodingPlugin/doc/SubIndexing.md

 * or combination of the above,

-in order to grab the individual items,you need to go to level deep
+in order to grab the individual items,you need to go 2 levels deep,which is of course an additional cost compared to 0.0.4

 ![](./gif/sub17.gif)